goposky/layer7-cicd/README.md

 The output should list all the deployed services, policies and folders.

 #### Setup Jenkins
+If you want to demo CICD with your gateway environments you need Jenkins.
 Jenkins can be run with the following command.
 ```
 docker-compose -f gateway/docker-compose.yml up -d jenkins
 ```